spacemanspiff2007/HABApp/_doc/advanced_usage.rst

      - Description
      - Events

-   * - HABApp.Rules
+   * - HABApp.Files
-     - The corresponding events trigger a load/unload of the rule file specified in the event
+     - The corresponding events trigger a load/unload of the file specified in the event
      - :class:`~HABApp.core.events.habapp_events.RequestFileLoadEvent` and :class:`~HABApp.core.events.habapp_events.RequestFileUnloadEvent`

+   * - HABApp.Infos
+     - All infos in functions and rules of HABApp create an according event
+     - ``str``

-   * - HABApp.Parameters
+   * - HABApp.Warnings
-     - The corresponding events trigger a load/unload of the parameter file specified in the event
+     - All warnings in functions and rules of HABApp create an according event
-     - :class:`~HABApp.core.events.habapp_events.RequestFileLoadEvent` and :class:`~HABApp.core.events.habapp_events.RequestFileUnloadEvent`
+     - ``str``

    * - HABApp.Errors
      - All errors in functions and rules of HABApp create an according event.
 Use this topic to create an own notifier